-“The pussy of this place’s sister.
+“Damn this rotten place.
 It’s but a grotesque mutation of those who reign over it.
 JFK wasn’t more important than America.
 Was he?”

 “No, but Hitler, the little shit, was bigger than Germany.
 Stalin's mustache thicker than Russia.
 Idi Amin fatter than all of Africa.
 And we, here, in this goddamned place, eat, sleep, fornicate and ultimately die beneath the feet of tyrants who are larger than life.”
 He gulped down his fifth or sixth.
 I lost count.
 “And you know what?
 All of the third-world dictators were propped into their chairs by the Americans.”
 He burped.
 “Yet, and here’s the irony, this is where you’re going.
 America!”

 “For once, I wanna live the life of the blissfully ignorant.
 I don’t wanna give a shit anymore about Middle East politics or the massacre of Muslims in Myanmar.
 I might even get a dog and feed it better than these children of a lesser god.
 I’ll post pictures of Rex, that’s my Lab, lying in bed and sticking its tongue out on Facebook.